Garinmin/class-01/class-08.md

 This framework you can find this:
 [960.GS Grid](https://960.gs/)

-### Multiplae style sheets
+### Multiple style sheets

-There are two ways to add Multiplae style sheet to a page:
+There are two ways to add Multiple style sheet to a page:

 - In HTML you can use a separate ```<link>``` elements
 ```